fabacab/wp-pgp-encrypted-emails/readme.txt

 == Change log ==

+= Version 0.4.4 =

+* [Bugfix](https://wordpress.org/support/topic/how-to-revoke-keys-generated-with-this-plugin?replies=4): Generate signing key that can be used to create a revocation certificate.

 = Version 0.4.3 =

-* Site signing key is generated with correct [OpenPGP key flags](https://tools.ietf.org/html/rfc4880#section-5.2.3.21) (shown as `S` for signing and `C` for certifcation in [GnuPG](https://www.gnupg.org/documentation/manuals/gnupg/GPG-Configuration-Options.html#GPG-Configuration-Options)).
+* Site signing key is generated with correct [OpenPGP key flags](https://tools.ietf.org/html/rfc4880#section-5.2.3.21) (shown as `S` for signing and `C` for certification in [GnuPG](https://www.gnupg.org/documentation/manuals/gnupg/GPG-Configuration-Options.html#GPG-Configuration-Options)).
 * Update `openpgp-php` library and dependencies.

 = Version 0.4.2 =